 Establishing strategic collaborations is difficult and time-consuming.
 Our discussions with potential collaborators may not lead to the establishment of collaborations on favorable terms, if at all.
 Potential collaborators may reject collaborations based upon their assessment of our financial, regulatory or intellectual property position.
 In addition, there has been a significant number of recent business combinations among large pharmaceutical companies that have resulted in a reduced number of potential future collaborators.
 Even if we successfully establish new collaborations, these relationships may never result in the successful development or commercialization of product candidates or the generation of sales revenue.
-To the extent that we enter into collaborative arrangements, the related product revenues are likely to be lower than if we directly marketed and sold products.
-Such collaborators may also consider alternative product candidates or technologies for similar indications that may be available to collaborate on and whether such a collaboration could be more attractive than the one with us for any future product candidate.
+To the extent that we enter into collaborators may also consider alternative product candidates or technologies for similar indications that may be available to collaborate on and whether such a collaboration could be more attractive than the one with us for any future product candidate.